alexchiri/dragon/README.md

 `dragon` is intended to be used in the context of development-environments-as-code as described in [project-dev-palace](https://github.com/alexchiri/project-dev-palace) but it can be used just as a simple tool to manage WSL VMs created from Docker containers.

+## Installation

+Go to the [Releases](https://github.com/alexchiri/dragon/releases) page and download the Windows x86_64 binary.

 ## Usage

 ![](assets/dragon_new.gif)